aws-neuron/aws-neuron-sdk/docs-rtd/neuron-guide/neuron-runtime/nrt_start.rst

 ----------------------------

-You can choose your Neuron-RTD mode, either select to run a single instance of the Neuron runtime, or mutiple instances which may be desired to provide your application capabilities like isolation or load balancing.
+You can choose your Neuron-RTD mode, either select to run a single instance of the Neuron runtime, or multiple instances which may be desired to provide your application capabilities like isolation or load balancing.